-ER-6 New development in wildfire hazard areas shall be designed to create communities less susceptible to loss of life and property from wildfire.

-ER-6-s1 All new development in designated wildfire hazard areas shall complete and implement a wildfire mitigation plan specific to that development.
+- ER-6 New development in wildfire hazard areas shall be designed to create communities less susceptible to loss of life and property from wildfire. - ER-6-s1 All new development in designated wildfire hazard areas shall complete and implement a wildfire mitigation plan specific to that development.
 Mitigation plan standards and guidelines shall be clearly established in the Land Use Code and shall be the basis for plan approval.
 Standards shall include provisions for emergency equipment access and year-round water supply.

-Based on the Larimer County Wildfire Hazard Areas Map, the Alternative 3 (Option C) Corridor is located outside of the wildfire hazard area.
+Based on the Larimer County Wildfire Hazard Areas Map, the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor are is located outside of the wildfire hazard area.
 The water pipeline will be buried and is not susceptible to wildfires.
 Appurtenances will be constructed of steel, concrete, and other non-flammable materials.